Polar-Tang/notes-backend/markdown/Portswigger/Access control vulnerabilities/lab-user-id-controlled-by-request-parameter-with-unpredictable-user-ids.md

 https://portswigger.net/web-security/access-control/lab-user-id-controlled-by-request-parameter-with-unpredictable-user-ids
 This lab has a horizontal privilege escalation vulnerability on the user account page, but identifies users with GUIDs.
+This lab contains an access control vulnerability where sensitive information is leaked in the body of a redirect response.
 To solve the lab, find the GUID for `carlos`, then submit his API key as the solution.
 You can log in to your own account using the following credentials: `wiener:peter`
  - Explore complete the page